hyperledger/besu-docs/docs/public-networks/concepts/node-keys.md

 !!! warning

-    Enode URL domain name support is an experimental feature that you can use in private [permissioned networks](../../private-networks/concepts/permissioning/index.md) only.
+    Enode URL domain name support is an early access feature that you can use in private [permissioned networks](../../private-networks/concepts/permissioning/index.md) only.

 To use domain names in enode URLs:

 * Configure DNS reverse lookup.
-* Enable DNS support using Besu's `--Xdns-enabled` experimental command line option.
+* Enable DNS support using the early access option `--Xdns-enabled`.

 !!! example "Example enode URL using a domain name"